 Before the surgery, parents and teen should discuss the procedure thoroughly with the surgeon.
 It’s important that a teenager clearly understand the expected results from the surgery as well as the average healing time and recovery time.

-Dr. Epstein provides his patients with computer imaging, which gives them an idea of the type of results that can be achieved from the procedure.
+Dr. Bared provides his patients with computer imaging, which gives them an idea of the type of results that can be achieved from the procedure.

 This also allows the patient to provide feedback to the doctor with regards to what is desired.

 Teenager Needs to Want the Surgery

 Unfortunately, there are cases when it’s the parent who wants a teen to get a nose job more than the teen does.
 While parents are expected to want what they think is best for their children, when it comes to plastic surgery, it is the teenager who should be the driving force behind getting the procedure.
 A surgeon should be hesitant to perform surgery on a teenager who clearly has no or little desire for it.

 A teenager might need to be the one to want the surgery, but he or she also needs to obtain permission from his or her parents.
 A parent needs to grant consent for the procedure if the teen is under age 18.